standing-on-giants/PrivacyGuard/README.md

 ```bash
 mvn spring-boot:run
 ```
-The application will start on port 8080.
+The application will start on the port 8080.

 ## Project Structure
 ```